Music Degrees & Programs: Graduate

 - Jazz Composition & Arranging: Prof. Jeffrey Holmes, email@example.com, 413-545-6046

 - Performance: Contact the Professor who teaches your instrument/voice.
-For the Graduate String Quartet Program, contact Prof. Kathryn Lockwood.
+Click for info about the Graduate String Quartet Program.

 Additional information or mailed forms may be obtained from the Music & Dance Department Director of Admissions: